eddelbuettel/rapidatetime/README.md

-It is useful if you are writing C (or C++) code in an R package which needs to parse, format or transform date(time) objects, and want to do this at the compiled level, i.e. fasterthan calling back to the corresponding R level function could do it.
+It is useful if you are writing C (or C++) code in an R package which needs to parse, format or transform date(time) objects, and want to do this at the compiled level, i.e. faster than calling back to the corresponding R level function could do it.

 ### Copyrights